 You need intense light to read or to do close-up tasks, but if you lit your whole lounge to that level the glare would be uncomfortable.

 You need moderate light levels, but lights in these locations are likely to be left on for many hours, especially in winter, so it’s important to use energy-efficient bulbs.
+The long lifespan of LEDs makes them a great option for hard-to-reach places such as high-ceilinged hallways or above staircases.

 For a kitchen you need background lighting (brighter than in the lounge) because a higher level of shadow-free light is required – so you can see in the cupboards.
 Extra task lighting will make sure bench tops, stoves and walk-in pantries are well lit.